 But the situation isn’t hopeless for those newly in recovery, or who rely on their regular meetings to stay sober.
 There are lots of at-home activities suggested by mental health professionals, and those who work with those in recovery.

 Starting a new project or getting a hobby can be incredibly rewarding to those who find themselves with lots of spare time.
-In an article for Healthline, Lori Coffey, LSW, LCADC, the National Director of Operations for Footprints to Recovery treatment centers, says that staying busy and keeping active can be a huge help at this time.
+In an article for Healthline, Lori Coffey, LSW, LCADC, the National Director of Operations for Footprints to Recovery treatment centres, says that staying busy and keeping active can be a huge help at this time.

 “Movement is a great tool in recovery,” she says. “[There is} no better way to get out of your head and into something with your hands.
 It also adds value to your day, which will reduce anxiety and depression symptoms.
-One amazing project we completed at our treatment center was a garden.
+One amazing project we completed at our treatment centre was a garden.
 It became a construction project.
 The beauty of gardening is that it needs constant love and attention to flourish.
 It also gives a great sense of accomplishment with each harvest.”

-Many people have a hobby or interest that they have always been fascinated with or keen to try, but have never found the time.
+Many people have a hobby or interest that they have always been fascinated with or keen to try but have never found the time.
 You could learn a new language, craft or skill.
 For those interested in learning to drive, whilst practical learning isn’t possible at this time, you could get ahead and start learning the theory side.

 How You Can Avoid Isolation

-Another one of the things that causes relapse is feeling isolated and alone.
+Another one of the things that cause relapse is feeling isolated and alone.
 Even people without addiction issues may find themselves falling into unhelpful coping strategies such as drugs or alcohol to avoid anxiety, so it is important that everyone make an effort to stay socially connected in whatever ways they can.

-Not being able to physically be with another person can be hard for those that live alone, or for anyone with a difficult home life.
+Not being able to physically be with another person can be hard for those that live alone, or for anyone with difficult home life.
 A lot of people are feeling the strain of not being able to hug or touch others.

 However, thanks to the phone and internet, there are still ways that you can feel connected to others.
 Video chat services including FaceTime and Zoom allow you to speak to your loved ones face-to-face and even in groups, and you will generally find that your attention is far more focused in a video chat than it would even be out in public.